-But vitamin C isn't just for your inside, it's for your outside too!
+But vitamin C isn't just for your insides, it's for your outside too!
 It's one of the most important factors in skin health.

 You can eat vitamin C for acne or even apply it topically.
 Vitamin C is very popular in the skincare world.
 Keep reading for three helpful topical skincare tips, including why you need more C!